 1) If you choose pesto sauce:

-1. Preheat the oven to 200 °C and toast the pine nuts on a tray for 10 minutes until they are golden and let them cool.
-You can also do this in a pan, stirring constantly, but if you do it in the oven they'll be ready when you go to bake the pizza.
+- Preheat the oven to 200 °C and toast the pine nuts on a tray for 10 minutes until golden, then let them cool.
+You can also do this in a skillet, stirring constantly, but if you do it in the oven, they’ll be ready when it’s time to bake the pizza.

-2. Peel the garlic and put it in the Ingenio hand chopper by Tefal and blend for about 5 seconds.
+- Peel the garlic and place it in the Tefal Ingenio manual chopper and blend for about 5 seconds.

-3. Add the basil and the garlic to the chopper and blend for 3 more seconds.
+- Add the basil and garlic to the chopper and blend for 3 more seconds.

-4. Place the rest of the ingredients in the chopper and mix for about 10 seconds.
+- Put the rest of the ingredients in the chopper and mix them for about 10 seconds.

 2) If you choose the green sauce:

-1. Chop the parsley, basil, fresh oregano and mint leaves.
+- Chop the parsley, basil, fresh oregano, and mint leaves.

-2. Add the garlic, capers and lemon juice and mix everything well, gradually incorporating the olive oil so it emulsifies properly.
+- Add the garlic, capers, and lemon juice and mix everything well, gradually adding the olive oil so it emulsifies properly.

-3. Add salt and pepper at the end.
+- Add the salt and pepper at the end.

 Assembly and baking

-1. If you toasted the pine nuts in the oven to make the pesto, don't turn it off; raise the temperature to 240 °C so it's nice and hot when baking the pizza.
+- If you toasted the pine nuts in the oven to make the pesto sauce, don’t turn it off; raise the temperature to 240 °C so it’s nice and hot when you bake the pizza.
 If not, preheat it to 240 °C.

-2. Cut the cherry tomatoes in half and place them on the dough upside down, with the rounded side up.
+- Cut the cherry tomatoes in half and place them on top of the dough, cut side down, with the rounded side facing up.

-3. Add the mozzarella cut into slices so that it covers the entire dough.
+- Add the mozzarella, sliced, so it covers the whole dough.

-4. With a spoon distribute the pesto sauce over the pizza (you can use a squeeze bottle or also a piping bag).
-If you opted for the green sauce, do exactly the same.
+- Using a spoon, spread the pesto sauce over the pizza (you can use a squeeze bottle or a piping bag too).
+If you chose the green sauce, do exactly the same.

-5. Place the Emile Henry smooth ceramic pizza tray in the preheated oven and bake for 20 minutes.
+- Place the Smooth ceramic pizza tray by Emile Henry in the preheated oven and bake for 20 minutes.

-6. Remove it from the oven, cut it on the same tray with a pizza cutter and wait for it to cool slightly before enjoying.
-Enjoy your meal!
+- Remove it from the oven, cut it on the tray itself with the pizza cutter, and wait for it to cool slightly before enjoying it.
+Enjoy!

 Notes:

-• To make the dough crispier, you can sprinkle fine semolina of durum wheat on the ceramic tray before baking.
+- To make the dough crispier, you can sprinkle fine durum wheat semolina on the ceramic tray before baking.

-• If you want to give it a more aromatic touch, sprinkle very finely chopped rosemary just after taking the pizza out of the oven.
+- If you want to add a more aromatic touch, sprinkle very finely chopped rosemary just as you take the pizza out of the oven.

-• Whichever sauce you choose for your pizza, spread it generously.
-If you have leftovers, you can store it in the fridge in an airtight jar or you can portion it into the ice cube tray and freeze it, so you'll have it ready to use little by little when you need it.
+- Whichever sauce you choose for your pizza, spread it generously.
+If you have any left over, you can keep it in the fridge in an airtight container or you can portion it into the ice cube tray and freeze it, so you’ll have it ready to use little by little whenever you need it.